The video from this sermon can be found here: https://youtu.be/AUOFpMBHAMM

 - Implications for what’s meant by identity — Christians assume that identity is driven by external forces; namely, God in Christ.
 This stands in direct contrast to many assumptions within our late-modern, Western culture.
 In that schema, we search within ourselves to find the truest version of our selves.
 Yet, Christians affirm that what’s in us is inherently depraved and thus, we also affirm that we don’t find our true selves simply by searching within, but actually have our true selves defined by something outside of us; namely, God.
 Our identity is something we are caught up into.
 We are caught up into Christ and we are caught up into His body.
 As Barth wrote, “what I am, I am in relation to God.”
 My primary identity is not as married, divorced, single.
 Nor is it driven by whom I am attracted to.
 And as Paul wrote, “I am crucified with Christ and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.“

 - A great rebuke to legalistic ways of living (starting here) — part of the point here in Galatians is that we’re not justified by works, and yet, we often set up systems of Christian sexual morals in which our justification comes from adhering to certain rules.
 I cited a great example: 90s purity culture (driven by this book and this book).
 The rules were presented as a sort of “law“ by which you could please God or earn favor from God.
 This sort of legalism has all sorts of negative consequences; most notably, it leads to shame and a consistent sense of insecurity/fear.
 Yet, the gospel frees us to live a different way.
 When we are in Christ, we adhere to various principles because of, not so that.
-That change in perspective has the power to change everything.
+That change in perspective has the power to change everything. (and if you want a book that pushes back against purity culture, try Talking Back to Purity Culture)

 - Lastly, this has profound implications for the way we treat those who are not yet in Christ (starting here) — We cannot expect others to behave by Christian moral standards if they have not yet met Christ. i.e., the goal is not to get them to obey God’s rules so that they please God.
 We believe in salvation by faith alone.
 Thus, the Bible doesn’t teach “salvation by sexual ethics through faith in Jesus Christ.”
 It is simply salvation by faith in Christ.